psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

 root@controlplane$ mv /root/usr.sbin.nginx /etc/apparmor.d/usr.sbin.nginx
 ```

+You can click on the 'Check' button to verify that this task is now completed.

+### Task 2: Load the 'AppArmor` profile called 'custom-nginx' and ensure it is enforced.

 Run the following command to load the AppArmor profile.

-**NOTE**: It's very helpful, if you know how to navigate through K8s documentation.
+**NOTE**: It's very helpful to inculcate the skill of how to navigate through a documentation.
 I found the below mentioned command from this [article](https://kubernetes.io/docs/tutorials/security/apparmor/ "Restrict a Container's Access to Resources with AppArmor") from K8s documentation.

 ```bash
 root@controlplane$ sudo apparmor_parser -q /etc/apparmor.d/usr.sbin.nginx